What happens to messages published when no one is listening?

-Short answer - nothing different than if there was a subscriber on that channel.
+Nothing different than if there was a subscriber on that channel.
 Publish (senders) and subscribe (listeners/receivers) are completely decoupled so there is no dependency between the two.

 All published messages are cached for quick retrieval when a subscriber returns from a network disconnect.
-In other words, if the client is configured for message catchup, those missed messages can be recovered when the client comes back online an resubscribes to the channel.
+In other words, if the client is configured for message catch up, those missed messages can be recovered when the client comes back online an resubscribes to the channel.